Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Introduction

 \section{Introduction}

 The investigation of the dynamic response of structures subjected to blast loading is a major issue in protecting such assets against explosions.
-Experimental testing plays a crucial role in enhancing our understanding of how structures respond to blast waves, and it can be broadly classified into full-scale and reduced-scale testing (see, \citep{zyskowski2004study,pereira2015masonry,keys2017experimental, Fouchier2017,sochet2018blast,Gebbeken2018,godio2021experimental,morsel2024miniblast}, among others).
+Experimental testing plays a crucial role in enhancing our understanding of how structures respond to blast waves, and it can be broadly classified into full-scale and reduced-scale testing (see \citep{zyskowski2004study,pereira2015masonry,keys2017experimental, Fouchier2017,sochet2018blast,Gebbeken2018,godio2021experimental,morsel2024miniblast}, among others).
 However, full-scale testing is non-trivial due to the inherent costs, difficulties in ensuring repeatability, and safety risks \citep{draganic2018overview}.
-In contrast, reduced-scale testing offers increased control and repeatability, with reduced hazards and costs, hence it offers the possibility of performing parametric studies, rather than single tests \citep{morsel2024miniblast}.\\
+In contrast, reduced-scale testing provides increased control and repeatability, with reduced hazards and costs, hence it offers the possibility of performing parametric studies, rather than single tests \citep{farrimond2023microblast,morsel2024miniblast}.\\

 In reduced-scale experiments, two critical aspects must be considered: (1) scaling laws and (2) the type of the explosive source.
 Scaling laws ensure the equivalence between blast loads acting on the reduced-scale model and those acting on the full-scale prototype.
 Depending on the phenomena under investigation, different scaling laws for blast waves, blast loads, and their effects on structures are available in the literature (see \citep{hopkinson1915british, cranz1925lehrbuch,kinney2013explosive,wei2021new,masi2020scaling}, among others).
-Regardless of the chosen scaling law, reduced-scale tests typically require smaller amounts of energy than those required in full-scale, field testing.
+Regardless of the chosen scaling law, reduced-scale tests typically involve significantly smaller amounts of energy compared to full-scale, field tests.
 The required explosive mass depends on the type of explosive, its chemical composition, and the dimensions of the tested environment and model, which are governed by the chosen scaling laws.
+Explosives can vary widely as far as it concerns their chemical composition, e.g., trinitrotoluene (TNT), pentaerythritol tetranitrate (PETN), Composition C4, and are classified as solid or fluid (cf. \citep{meyer2016explosives, zapata2021chemical, needham2018, sochet2018blast}).
+In reduced-scale settings, solid explosives, including TNT, are often disregarded due to (1) the difficulty in handling and preparing very small explosive masses (as small as a few micrograms, cf. \citep{nof2017exploration}), (2) the need for an igniter to detonate the explosive, and (3) the safety concerns associated with storage which render difficult their use in a laboratory setting.